The European Land Registry Association, ELRA, is an international non-profit organisation (AISBL: Association internationale sans but lucratif).

 The mission and primary purpose of the European Land Registry Association may be described as: “the development and understanding of the role of land registration in real property and capital markets”.

-ELRA wants to promote mutual understanding and the knowledge of land registers, to help creating an open and secure Europe, serving and protecting citizens.
+ELRA wants to promote a mutual understanding of land registers, to help create an open and secure Europe, serving and protecting citizens.

-We believe that Land Registries are a fundamental pillar of legal certainty and ELRA’s commitment is to ensure the transfer of this principal into Community Law.
+We believe that Land Registries are a fundamental pillar of legal certainty and ELRA is committed to ensuring the incorporation of this principal into Community Law.

 Land registration systems reflect the legal traditions of the territory in which they operate and therefore vary from place to place.
 In some territories land registries register and, on behalf of the state, guarantee legal title, whereas in other territories land registries register deeds and do not purport to guarantee the deeds’ validity.
 However in every jurisdiction the land registry is the official organisation responsible for operating the land registration system on behalf of the state.
 There can only be one official land registry for each territory.